Perfect Pumpkin Pie

 Meanwhile, make the filling:

-Pour the filling into the par-baked pie shell.
-Lightly brush the crust with an egg wash.
+- Pour the filling into the par-baked pie shell.
+Lightly brush the crust with an egg wash, if using.

-Bake for 30 minutes, until the edges of the filling are just starting to set.
-Turn the oven down to 325 degrees F, and bake for another 20-30 minutes, until the filling is mostly set (the center will still be slightly jiggly).
+- Bake for 30 minutes at 350℉, until the edges of the filling are just starting to set.
+Turn the oven down to 325℉, and bake for another 20-30 minutes, until the filling is mostly set (the center will still be slightly jiggly).
 Cover just the crust with aluminum foil or a pie crust shield, as needed, if the crust starts to brown too quickly.
 The filling may bubble and puff up slightly as it cooks – that’s okay, it will settle as it cools.

 ¹ Canned pumpkin puree is best.
 I typically use Libby’s.
 You can also use canned butternut squash puree.
 If you decide to make your own, I’d suggest using a sugar pumpkin or honeynut butternut squash.
 Be sure to drain the puree well by placing it in a fine-mesh sieve set over a bowl in the refrigerator for several hours or overnight.